 10 Home Upgrades That Will Cost You Less Than $100

-If you're a home improvement show junkie, you may dream of remodeling your kitchen, bathroom or installing some fancy landscaping, complete with a water feature.
+If you're a home improvement show junkie, you may dream of remodeling your kitchen or bathroom, or installing some fancy landscaping, complete with a water feature.
 But those types of improvements can cost thousands.

 Learn More: 20 Insider Tips To Save Money on Every Part of Your Home